 Admired, forgotten, rediscovered

 The opera Orpheus in the Underworld was Offenbach's breakthrough in 1858.
 "In it, the god Jupiter is a fly and is ridiculed," says Ralf-Olivier Schwarz, adding that was probably directed at Emperor Napoleon, "whose family has a coat of arms with a bee."

-Offenbach's works were celebrated across Europe and beyond, as far as Brazil, China and Japan.
-He was successful as a musician, yet Jacques Offenbach was an outsider: in the 1870/71 Franco-Prussian War, the French thought he was a spy for Otto von Bismarck, while the Germans dismissed him as a "frivolous Frenchman" and a traitor.
+Offenbach's works were celebrated across Europe and beyond, even in far-off Brazil, China and Japan.
+He was successful as a musician, yet Jacques Offenbach was an outsider: In the 1870/71 Franco-Prussian War, the French thought he was a spy for Otto von Bismarck, while the Germans dismissed him as a "frivolous Frenchman" and a traitor.
 Anti-Semitism was on the rise then in both countries.